32blogby Studio Mitsu

 When you want to serve video through a CDN, the first question is always: what format should the output be in?
 Serving an MP4 directly seems like the easy path, but that locks every viewer into a single bitrate regardless of their connection speed.
 It also makes CDN caching less efficient because seeking triggers range requests directly against the origin.

 HLS (HTTP Live Streaming) solves both problems.
 It splits video into small segments and serves them as plain HTTP files — exactly what CDNs are built to cache.
-Add FFmpeg to the mix and you can convert any source file to HLS in a single command.
+The protocol is defined in RFC 8216, and with FFmpeg you can convert any source file to HLS in a single command.

 This guide walks through the full pipeline: single-bitrate HLS encoding, adaptive bitrate (ABR) with a master playlist, uploading to S3 and serving through CloudFront, CORS configuration, and playing back in the browser with hls.js.